comit-network/xmr-btc-swap/docs/research/user-experience/xmr-btc-user-interface-validation.md

 1. run a monerod full-node
 1. set up a webpage where takers get a price
 1. publicly advertise being a maker
-1. be in different cryptographic roles depending on the direction of the swap
+1. have different steps (locking first vs second) depending on the direction of the swap
 1. run the swap execution daemon without using Tor

 ... to do an XMR<>BTC swap?